cathalgarvey/go-termux/Readme.md

 these could then be even given desktop icons and used like other apps, albeit with a dependency on Termux, Termux:API and Termux:Widget.

+go-termux reimplements the C tool and wrapper scripts from `termux-api` so that, in theory, you won't even need to install `termux-api` to use the Termux:API app.
+In fact, I'm not even certain you'll need Termux to take advantage of Termux:API, though Termux appears to have permissions to open Unix ports that aren't available to the normal adb shell.

 [godoc]: https://godoc.org/github.com/cathalgarvey/go-termux "GoDoc"
 [godoc-badge]: https://godoc.org/github.com/cathalgarvey/go-termux?status.svg "GoDoc Badge"